chengzhang/pybp/README.md

-# zcpybestpractise
+# pybp
-zc's python utils
+my python utils

 ## N.B.
 1. Run this command right after you clone this repo.
 Install [pre-commit](https://pre-commit.com/#installation) if don't have one.